 For many of you, a job to help pay the tuition bills is a must.
 However, you don’t have to resign yourself to flipping burgers at minimum wage.
-Depending on your school, there can be hundreds of student jobs available that pay well and can provide you with valuable experience to put on your resume.
+Depending on your school, there can be hundreds of college jobs available that pay well and can provide you with valuable experience to put on your resume.
 Here are a few campus jobs that are highly sought after.

 package, you may be eligible for work study positions across campus.
 These jobs run the gamut from working in the library to manning the reception desk at the gym to working in an academic department.
 A portion of what you earn will be used to pay for tuition.

 Faculty members are often looking for students to assist them in research.
 If you plan on majoring in the sciences or engineering, research experience is vital to your future career goals.
 Ask professors in your department if they or anyone else is looking to hire student research assistants.

 Being an RA in dorm takes a lot of responsibility and leadership and looks great on a resume.
-While you’re usually not paid by the hour, there is one giant perk usually in the form of free room and board for the school year.
+While you’re usually not paid by the hour, there is one giant perk in the form of free room and board for the school year.
 A couple of years as an RA and you can shed tens of thousands off your tuition bill.